The 20 Best Acromesomelic Dysplasia Doctors in Japan

 Advanced in Acromesomelic Dysplasia

-Muhammad Farooq practices in Ueda, Japan.
+Muhammad Farooq practices practicing medicine in Toyama, Japan.
 Mr. Farooq is rated as an Advanced expert by MediFind in the treatment of Acromesomelic Dysplasia.
-His top areas of expertise are Chondrodysplasia, Grebe Type, Brachydactyly Type C, Achondrogenesis, and Acromesomelic Dysplasia Campailla Martinelli Type.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Chondrodysplasia, Grebe Type, Brachydactyly Type C, Achondrogenesis, and Acromesomelic Dysplasia Campailla Martinelli Type.

 Advanced in Acromesomelic Dysplasia